PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 #### Aggregate watersheds?

-If multiple outlets are provided, user has a choice to join the watersheds pertaining to each outlet or keep them separate.
+If multiple outlets are provided, user has a choice to either join the watersheds pertaining to each outlet or keep them separate.

 If checked, this input will aggregate separate smaller watersheds into 1 big watershed.
 If left unchecked, all the watersheds will be kept separate as their own polygon features.